 Mr. Roessler noted that SAVE is not a database because it does not own any of the records upon which it queries for verification of legal status.
 SAVE uses an online system that queries for data from multiple sources, including those that are updated in real-time and others that are updated in daily uploads.
 Additionally, Ms. Rahi shared that because SAVE relies on records owned and managed by other DHS components; SAVE has no control over process speed.

 How may an individual fix an erroneous record that appears in SAVE?

-To correct your immigration record, individuals should contact USCIS by scheduling an InfoPass appointment, either at a local USCIS office or at the InfoPass website, or by calling the National Customer Service Center at 1-800-375-5283.
+To correct your immigration record, individuals should contact USCIS by scheduling an InfoPass appointment, either at a local USCIS office or at the InfoPass website, or by calling the USCIS Contact Center at 1-800-375-5283.

 If the error in an individual's immigration document occurred upon entry to the United States, Mr. Roessler suggested contacting CBP by visiting a local Deferred Inspection Site or a Port of Entry or Admission to have it corrected.

 Who staffs the SAVE Help e-mail and 1-888 line and for what purpose can these be used?

 The SAVE Help e-mail and 1-888 line are staffed by the Customer Contact Operations (CCO) in USCIS' Verifications Division and are available to SAVE customer agencies to help them with cases they have submitted.
 Mr. Roessler emphasized that the SAVE Help email and 1-888 line are not for individual applicants to correct erroneous records.